Referring high-risk surgeries

 There's also 100s-of

-good misc names and featured domains and acronyms, as well as a number of one-word domains.
-There's also well-targeted health names and
+domains and acronyms, as well as a number of one-word domains

-financial names, or you can acquire or inquire about any desired domain by going
+, or you can acquire or inquire about any domain name or website name

-Most prices are the same, with or without a website (if it has a site) because inherent value is in its domain name.
-However, valuation is magnified if there's significant development, such as our well developed websites, with several available for acquisition (but not all).
-Please
+Prices are the same if it has a website or there is no site because inherent value is derived from its domain.
+However, valuation is highly magnified if there's significant development such as our Top-10 well developed websites

-contact-us if you have interest in these unique and
+if you have interest in unique and golden investment